 Snowbird might be the perfect place to celebrate the winter holidays as a family.
-From the Hanukkah candle lighting after a day on the slopes or the Christmas eve parade and fireworks (after a day of skiing for free if you are one of the first 50 people to dress up like Santa).
+From the Hanukkah candle lighting after a day on the slopes or the Christmas eve parade and fireworks to skiing with Mr. and Mrs. Claus on Christmas day, there are a lot of festive events to enjoy.

 Solitude mountain is the idyllic stay for families, with a Swiss-inspired village that serves up yoga, S'mores, avalanche dog demos and movie nights for guests.
 Plus kids four and under ski for FREE.
 My fave, start them off on the Link Lift.

 Any 12 year old with a lift ticket can compete in the mini slalom and slopestyle competition known as Grom Fest.